 I strive to capture a sense of place and evoke a feeling of something familiar yet seen in a new way.
 It could be a town, a river, or boulders in a field.
 I am a quintessential New Englander.
 Vermont, New Hampshire and Québec are regions that inform my work, as well as my own heritage of French Canadian, Abenaki, and English.
 Materials hold a great significance for me, whether it is cold rolled steel, wool from the Johnson Woolen Mills, quills from the eastern porcupine, walnut ink I make, or black felt paper reminiscent of days working for my father, roofing.
 I believe that the visual recording of a moment in time is analogous to the oral tradition of history: both are interpretations of events.

 I am trying to grapple with this idea in my recent work: Now the place is in my mind and body.
-The work deals with my inability to talk, due to a rare neurological disease.
+The work deals with my inability to talk and my hands aren't working anymore, due to a rare neurological disease.
 It is about how I feel, what I think, and what I want to say.
 It’s new for me to use the written word in my work.
 Since I can’t talk anymore, it makes sense to me now to use writing.
 My own experiences past and present have affected my current state of being and how I navigate and move through the world.
 So, this is my new place, a state of being.